AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module2/ex3.md

 Your dataset is now enabled for Profile.

-Open you dataset **Platform Demo - Website Interactions** by clicking on it.
+Open you dataset **AEP Demo - Website Interactions** by clicking on it.

 Locate the Profile switcher icon on the right side of the screen.